“What kind of protein powder will help me lose more weight?”

 “What kind of protein powder should I buy?”

 Whey is a quick digesting protein that is generally cheap and easily mixable.
 If you are allergic to whey or dairy, you may want to try a liquid egg white protein or powdered egg white protein.
-Try and steer away from soy, as all US Soybeans are genetically modified and soy has been shown to raise levels of estrogen, increasing cancer risks.
+Try and steer away from soy, as nearly all US Soybeans are genetically modified and soy has been shown to raise levels of estrogen, increasing cancer risks.

 “What else should I look for in a Protein Powder?”

 TASTE!
 You have to drink it, so make sure you like it.
 There is no one brand that I suggest to everyone, because some people like thick shakes, some people like a “chocolate milk” consistency.
 It really just depends on YOU.
 Some supplement stores will let you try a sample before you buy.
-There are some great tasting and great quality “mid-priced” brands.
-Often with protein, you get what you pay for in quality, so try not to purchase based solely on the cheapest in the store.

-Here are a handful of brands that I have tried (or have had friends recommend) as a place to start– understand that I don’t recommend them over a whole-food based die, but do recommend for reasons stated above. (and YES I still use powders)
+Here are a handful of brands that I have tried (or have had friends recommend) as a place to start– understand that I don’t recommend them over a whole-food based diet, but do recommend for reasons stated above. (and YES I still use powders)

 Gaspari Myofusion– a thicker whey shake, I love the taste of this one, but def. a preference thing.
 Some people do not like the consistency.
 Great mid-priced brand and reputable company

 Nature’s Best ISOPURE– a whey protein ISOLATE. not a blend, more grams of protein per serving.
-Isolates are great if you are really dieting for a show or need straight protein, no carbs, etc.
+Isolates are great if you are really dieting for a show or need straight protein, no carbs, etc. Great taste.

 Dymatize Elite- a thicker protein, similar to Gaspari, a little higher price, but popular brand and reputable company.